syncfusion-content/blazor-docs/blazor/treeview/index.md

+---
+layout: post
+title: Index in Blazor TreeView Component | Syncfusion
+description: Learn about Index in Blazor TreeView component of Syncfusion, and more details.
+platform: Blazor
+control: TreeView
+documentation: ug
+---

 # Overview

 The **TreeView** component is used to represent hierarchical data in a tree like structure with advanced functions to edit, drag and drop, select with CheckBox and more.
 TreeView can be populated from a data source such as an array of JavaScript objects or from DataManager.